 The latest stouch began in early August, when a fresh round of US tariff announcements on Chinese imports saw China move to devalue its currency and ban US agricultural imports.
 China’s currency has now weakened to the lowest point in a decade.

-Portfolio Manager for Trilogy Enhanced Cash, Henry Elgood says that global consumers are an early winner.
+Portfolio Manager for the Trilogy Enhanced Income Fund, Henry Elgood says that global consumers are an early winner.
 The cost of many goods may go down and possibly become cheaper to buy with foreign currencies.

 “Global consumers will find Chinese exports becoming much more attractive, especially compared to the US.”